-For anthropology courses, the pages and posts of Living Anthropologically can be integrated with traditional four-fields textbook: click on a textbook image below for cross-referencing.
-Also see the Introduction to Anthropology syllabus round-ups, Best Introduction to Anthropology Syllabus 2012 and Best Introduction to Anthropology Syllabus – Four Fields 2013, which attempt to include a syllabus using each of these textbooks.
-For thoughts on my current selection of books and readings, see Introduction to Anthropology – 2015; see also What is Anthropology?
+For anthropology courses, the pages and posts of Living Anthropologically can be integrated with traditional four-fields textbooks to create an Introduction to Anthropology.
+For my current selection of books and readings, see Introduction to Anthropology 2017; see also What is Anthropology?

 Anthropology: What Does It Mean to Be Human?, Robert H. Lavenda and Emily A. Schultz